YMMV tropes present in the book:

 - One of them being a player proposing to the other team's captain after being defeated by her team.
 She replies by hitting him with her broomstick.

-Some of the Obvious Rule Patches are hilarious.
+- Some of the Obvious Rule Patches are hilarious.
 For example, you're not allowed to decapitate a Keeper with a broadsword, attempt to murder the referee, or turn a Chaser into a polecat.
 Yes, Quidditch has rules against that.

 - In the introduction, Dumbledore shares his advice about not mistreating Madame Pince's library books.
-He once absent-mindedly doodled in a borrowed book, and the book retaliated by beating him on the head.
+He once absentmindedly doodled in a borrowed book, and the book retaliated by beating him on the head.

 - Fridge Horror: The infamous Quidditch match of 1492 broke every rule that has ever been written for Quidditch.
-As the above states, the rules include no murdering the referee and no decapitating a keeper with a broadsword.
+As the above states, the rules include "no murdering the referee" and "no decapitating a keeper with a broadsword".
 There is a disturbingly good chance that these rules were broken.
 And do any of the rules involve attacking the audience?

-Paranoia Fuel: Dumbledore can't guarantee that he's removed all the anti-vandalism curses on this book, so treating it roughly may result in Madame Pince appearing in your home and demanding a heavy fine.
+- Paranoia Fuel: Dumbledore can't guarantee that he's removed all the anti-vandalism curses on this book, so treating it roughly may result in Madame Pince appearing in your home and demanding a heavy fine.